 But the legal environment may also affect other aspects of the venture capital investment process.
-Cumming et al. (2010) studied a sample of 3848 venture capital investments across 39 countries between 1971 and 2003 and found that a better legal environment leads to faster deal screening and that it facilitates board representation in the entrepreneurial firm.
+Cumming, Schmidt and Walz (2010) study a sample of 3 848 venture capital investments across 39 countries between 1971 and 2003 and find that a better legal environment leads to faster deal screening and that it facilitates board representation in the entrepreneurial firm.
 Deal screening is slowed down by a weak legal environment because writing enforceable contracts is harder and dealing with slow bureaucracies takes time.
-Board representation is facilitated in better legal environments because the legal environment enhances the marginal benefit of monitoring as better information regarding the firms' activities is available to the board.
+Board representation is facilitated in better legal environments because the legal environment enhances the marginal benefit of monitoring as better information regarding the firms' activities is available to the board.4

 Effort provision by venture capital firms and entrepreneurs may also be affected by the legal environment.
-Bottazzi et al. (2009) argue that venture capitalists should have stronger incentives to give noncontractible support to entrepreneurs, and to invest in developing capabilities for providing this support, if the legal environment is strong.
+Bottazzi, Da Rin, and Hellman (2009) argue that venture capitalists should have stronger incentives to give non-contractible support to entrepreneurs, and to invest in developing capabilities for providing this support, if the legal environment is strong.
 The reason is that a good legal environment ensures that providing and investing in support activities pays off for the venture capitalists.
-They find support for these predictions in a sample of 1,431 venture capital deals across 17 European countries between 1998 and 2001.
+They find support for these predictions in a sample of 1 431 venture capital deals across 17 European countries between 1998 and 2001.

 However, small differences in the legal environment may not matter much, and may be dwarfed by differences in experience of the venture capital firms.
-Studying venture capital investments in Europe, Kaplan et al. (2007) found that there appears to be learning involved in the use of complex contracts: venture capital firms tend to use contract terms similar to those used in their home countries, but more experienced venture capitalists use US style contracts independently of the legal environment.
-In their sample, the effect of experience dwarfed the impact of the legal environment on contracting terms.
+Studying venture capital investments in Europe, Kaplan, Martel and Strömberg (2007) find that there appears to be learning involved in the use of complex contracts: venture capital firms tend to use contract terms similar to those used in their home countries, but more experienced venture capitalists use US style contracts independently of the legal environment.
+In their sample, the effect of experience dwarfs the impact of the legal environment on contracting terms.